 Penalty: $50 000 or imprisonment for 5 years, or both.

-61. Acts done in an emergency, etc.
+61. Acts done in an emergency etc.

 It is not an offence against section 60 —

 (a) if, in an emergency in which there is a likelihood of loss or injury, or for the purpose of maintaining a pipeline, water line, pumping station, tank station, valve station or secondary line in good order or repair, a person does an act to avoid the loss or injury or to maintain the pipeline, water line, pumping station, tank station, valve station or secondary line in good order and repair and —